How is acute myeloid leukemia diagnosed?

 - A deletion, written as del(7) or -7, for example, indicates part of chromosome 7 has been lost.

-- An addition, +8, for example, means that all or part of chromosome 8 has been duplicated, and too many copies of it are found within the cell.
+- An addition or duplication, +8, for example, means that all or part of chromosome 8 has been duplicated, and too many copies of it are found within the cell.

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often detect these changes.